HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/cmd_line_api.md

         ```
         ["true", "true", "true", "true", "true", "true", "true", "true"]
         ```

     -   **Returns**

         `{Promise}` A promise that resolves to `{preferenceData: Object}` on success and `{error: Error}` on error.
 The `preferenceData` is the same data that was passed into this function.
 The errorText is a string that contains the information about the Error.
 For example, the error "ERR0001:Preference data is not available in this context" results when the code is run in the preview view or the dependency on the `'wp_client_ext'` is missing.

-        !!! important
-            When developing locally, you can use the `__SPNS__` placeholder for the namespace.
-            The placeholder is automatically translated when you import or push to the DX server.
-For details, see [Add tokens to generate unique namespace IDs when applications are pushed or imported to a Script Application](https://help.hcl-software.com/digital-experience/9.5/CF229/extend_dx/script_application/build_app_with_script_application/cmd_line_push_cmd_patt_rep/).

-            You can also reference the namespace with the `[Plugin:Portlet key="namespace" compute="once"]` tag.
-For more information, see [Portlet plugin tag](https://help.hcl-software.com/digital-experience/9.5/CF229/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/portlet_plugins/plugin_portlet_portlet/).

 ## HCLSoftware U learning materials